TO INSTILL THE LATE CHAIRMAN’S PHILOSOPHY - HONESTY, ASSIDUOUSNESS & CREDIBILITY

-Mrs. Bong-Hwang Ryu (Née Song) was born in Incheon, South Korea, the daughter of Woon-Hak Song and Pua-Ja Lee.
+Mrs. Bong-Hwang Ryu (Née Song) was born in Incheon, South Korea.
 In 1947, she married the late Chairman Jae-Doo Ryu, the founder of the Ryu Foundation.
 Mrs. Ryu and the late Chairman Ryu have 6 children, 2 sons and 4 daughters, and 19 grandchildren and great grandchildren.
 She and her husband have been an early and enthusiastic supporter of Korean American Youth Assistance Coalition and Korean American Heritage.
 She has been serving the foundation since its inception and is currently a director of the Foundation.

 Rev. Paul Chang, Director

 Pastor Chang who has supported the foundation for many years.
 Pastor Chang was the pastor at Korean Methodist Church & Institute in New York City from 2005-2012.
 Pastor Chang was previously a pastor in Seoul for many years, as well as in Madison, Wisconsin, and New Jersey.
 He is serving the foundation as a director.